Smaller Sizes of

 Operating dates: June 1913 - no later than June 1914

 Information and references: Hull Daily Mail 27 June 1913 p6 "Stickybacks, 17 King Edward Street, Hull.
 In order to advertise our American Automatic process of photography by presenting this coupon to the lady at the desk you are entitled to 1 dozen lifelike photographs of yourself for 3d (half price) Save this Coupon, the value of which is 3d and don't forget to bring it with you, Every picture lifelike and guaranteed perfect" This advertisement ran in Hull until 30 June 1913.There are no photographers listed at this address in the 1913 Kelly's Directory of N and E Ridings of Yorkshire.
 This advertisement is very similar to the advertisement just two months earlier for a new stickyback studio in Causewayhead, Penzance, Cornwall.
+It is also very similar to an advertisement in 1911 for a studio opening at 127 North End Croydon.
 "Victorian and Edwardian Photographers in Kingston upon Hull and Beverley", by Michael Pritchard, published by the RPS Historical Group does not list any photographer at 17 King Edward St. This address was the head office of the Ma-Bu-Te Dairy Co Ltd at least from March 29 1912, but by June 1913 the Dairy Co was already on the way to a voluntary winding up, so the Stickyback firm may well have had a short lease while the Dairy company's affairs were settled. (

 Notice of winding-up The London Gazette: 2 September 1913 Issue: 28752 Page: 6284).
 By 15 June 1914 number 17 King Edward Street,was occupied by Macdonald's Dental Surgery, who were offering a sitting room and balcony to rent to observe the procession at the forthcoming Royal Visit to Hull that month by King George and Queen Mary.
 (Hull Daily Mail, 15 June 1914 p1.)
 Seen for sale in Jan 2021 a stickyback photogaraph from this studio of an unknown young girl in a slip-in embossed cream card mount 4 x 2.4 inches, with oval aperture, and in the lower r.h. corner of the mount is printed "Stickyback Studios, 17 King Edward St, Hull".
 It is not known currently whether the studio used a signboard in its images, or if so, what is written on it.